-The minor in law and public policy draws upon four fields of study: public policy and management, law, economics and political science.
-It provides students with an understanding of the political and economic contexts in which laws are made as well as how legal institutions shape policy formulation.
-Students learn to analyze the consequences of policy and alternatives; the roles played by government, business and nonprofit organizations in public decision making; and the legal bases for various areas of public policy.
+The minor in law and public policy draws upon four fields of study: public policy and management, law, economics, and political science.
+It provides students an understanding of the political and economic contexts in which laws are made as well as how legal institutions shape policy.
+Students analyze the consequences of policy and alternatives; the roles played by government, business and nonprofit organizations in public decision making; and the legal basis for various areas of public policy.

 Students minoring in law and public policy take six required courses, including the gateway class, PPD 225 Public Policy and Management, and one elective.
 The latter enables the student to focus on a specific area of law.

 Students are required to take the following courses: